About Leila Zwelling

 Hi!
 I’m Leila (pronounced “Lee-la”)—

 Before becoming a therapist, I worked as a journalist, drawn to the power of people’s stories.
-Over time, I realized I wanted to do more than listen—I wanted to help people heal, grow, and reshape their lives amid struggle and uncertainty.
+Over time, I realized I wanted to do more than listen—I wanted to help people heal, grow, and reshape their journeys amid struggle and uncertainty.
 This led me to the work I do now: supporting women through some of the most intimate and often unspoken challenges of their lives.

 Licensure, Certification & Awards